Black and White Photography Tips with More Intention and Impact

 Hair is another key focal point in the image and can be paired with accessories.
 A properly stylized shoot with various textures will elevate the overall image.

-Make sure the contrast is fitting
+Make sure the contrast is fitting for B&W photos

-Drama exists in between the shadows and choosing whether or not to make use of them dictates the overall mood.
+Tip number 6 is that drama exists in between the shadows and choosing whether or not to make use of them dictates the overall mood.
 Choosing less contrast and shadows creates a lighter feel with more tonality while embracing more creates an edgier vibe.
 Bruce Weber and Helmut Newton are prime examples and their works make for great study material.
 Additionally, high key and low key exposures are great uses of expression.

-Perfection is overrated and often translates as mundane across an audience.
+The next black and white photography tip to keep in mind is that perfection is overrated and often translates as mundane across an audience.
 Imperfections are what pique interest and draw attention to the subtle details throughout a piece.
 This is easily achieved when working in the unpredictable environment of the outdoors.
 The blowing wind creates ripples in fabric and movement of the hair while the ever changing light creates different patterns that wouldn’t otherwise be there.

 The studio environment is often typecast as perfection as well, however it is the curated imperfections that make it this way.
 It is an art form to pick and choose which stray hairs make the cut and deciding when the hair needs to be messed up a little bit.
 Also pay attention to personal imperfections as they are often revered as the most attractive component of a person.

-Take the time to simplify the overall frame, eliminate distractions and shift the focus to the subject.
+When turning images Black and White, Take the time to simplify the overall frame, eliminate distractions and shift the focus to the subject.
 It really is all about the small details and limited distractions; the best portraits are the ones that appear seemingly effortless and seem minimalistic.